-This chapter, predicated upon an understanding of Chapter II, provides guidelines for planning and managing new facility projects that are not constructed with funding from MREFC accounts.
-This is usually the case when the project does not qualify for MREFC funding and/or the sponsoring directorate or office chooses not to apply for MREFC funding.
+This chapter, predicated upon an understanding of Chapter II, provides guidelines for planning and managing new facility projects that are not constructed with funding from MREFC accounts.53 This is usually the case when the project does not qualify for MREFC funding54 and/or the sponsoring Directorate or Office chooses not to apply for MREFC funding.

-This chapter applies to non-MREFC facility projects that take a multi-stage design approach similar to that described in Chapter II, and that are large enough to require multiple levels of approval within NSF beyond the level of the originating organization.
+This chapter applies to non-MREFC facility projects that take a multi-stage design approach similar to that described in Chapter II, and that are large enough to require multiple levels of approval within NSF beyond the level of the Originating Organization.
 (It does not pertain to awards for centers, or other types of awards unrelated to facilities which require approval merely because of their large size).
 The total cost of a non-MREFC facility project generally ranges from millions to tens of millions of dollars or more.
 The majority of these projects will require NSB award approval.
+55

-Non-MREFC projects must have an IMP, but are not subject to the same requirements for Conceptual Design, Preliminary Design, and Final Design reviews outlined in Chapter II.
-They are not required to use the three sets of ranking criteria in Appendix 2 and are not subject to review by the MREFC Panel.
-However, the elements described in Chapter II make a useful tool kit for a directorate or office to use in planning and managing all large facilities that proceed through these design stages.
+Non-MREFC projects are not subject to the same requirements for Conceptual Design, Preliminary Design, and Final Design reviews outlined in Chapter II.
+Nor are they required to use the three sets of ranking criteria in Appendix 2 or subject to review by the MREFC Panel.
+However, the elements described in Chapter II make a useful toolkit for a Directorate or Office to use in planning and managing all large facilities that proceed through these design stages.
 How the elements might apply is the focus of this chapter.